SarbajitNeogi/TradePulseM/README.md

 For more detailed information about the TradePulse app, please refer to the following documents:

-- [TradePulse Report](link-to-your-report): Comprehensive report detailing the features, architecture, and implementation of TradePulse.
+- [TradePulse Report](Report_trade_pulse.docx) : Comprehensive report detailing the features, architecture, and implementation of TradePulse.